Brother HC1850 Review – a Light Sewing Machine to Learn on

 You can’t change the font on the embroidery letters and numbers, so be sure that if you need that capability that you get another machine with embroidery functions.
 While this may be a drawback for some people, the more affordable price means that there is not too much memory, so sewers just have one font.

 With many automatic settings and just a few basic quilting capabilities, this machine doesn’t have much to break.
 One person noted that it cracked fairly easily when it fell off the table, so make sure you don’t put too much pressure on it when it comes to leaning and stacking.
 One of the drawbacks to lightweight manufacturing is a less sturdy machine, in some areas.
 Also, all machines that contain computer chips are prone to breaking if dropped or turned over.
 So, it may need a little more care than the heavy industrial home machines of yesteryear.
 This machine also should not get wet due to the electronic computer chip.

-HC1850 has a wide table, perfect for full garments, drapes, bed skirts, and quilts.
+HC1850 has a wide table, perfect for full garments, curtains and window treatments and quilts.
 You will find that the curved header on the machine easily stores quilt rolls and lets the fabric slide right through without getting caught in a bunch.
 This is perfect for larger items and hems, such as sofa covers or upholstery skirting.
 For the traditional larger hems, there is a blind hem stitch.

 The Brother HC1850 machine may need extra parts if you want to quilt heavier fabric or sew denim, as the foot pressure is not adjustable.
 However, other than buying a few extra parts you really don’t need much to start sewing.
 Many people noted how simple it was to use, and once you get the hang of the automatic threader it should save you lots of time.

 What’s in the box?